earth-metabolome-initiative/emi-monorepo/web/web_common/pgrx_validation/CONTRIB.md

 sudo apt -y install libreadline-dev bison flex
 ```

-Since we will be using `Docker` for testing, it is also necessary to have it installed.
+Since we will be using `Docker` for building and testing, it is also necessary to have it installed.
 Please install it by following [the current version of the short tutorial made available here](https://github.com/LucaCappelletti94/linux-setup/blob/main/DOCKER.md).

 ## Installation